uyuni-project/tetra/SPECIAL_CASES.md

 To get a list of jars that have one or more `.class` file which does not have a corresponding `.java` file in `kit/` (or zip files in `kit/`).

-## Replacing kit packages

-After you built a package, you might want to use it instead of some binary packages to build other ones.

-`tetra` automatically creates some of the needed instructions inside of the spec file, you need to uncomment them and edit them manually to be fully functional.

 ## Ant builds

 `tetra` is currently optimized for Maven as it is the most common build tool, but it can work with any other.
 In particular, support for Ant has already been implemented and `tetra ant` works like `tetra mvn`.